 - First, you mark the area where you want to drill holes.

-- Then you will have to make centre punch marks to help your drill bit safely do its job.
+- Then you will have to take center punch marks to help your drill bit safely do its job.

-- Now get your drill bit for drilling a hole into the metal.
+- Now get your drill bit to drill a hole into the metal.

 - Put your drill bit in the chuck of the benchtop drill press machine.

-- Make sure the bit is centred between the chuck jaws.
-Try to chuck the bit in just about the flutes—this helps to get the most of the shank and supports the bit as much as possible.
+- Make sure the bit is centered between the chuck jaws.
+Try to chuck the bit in just about the flutes—this helps to get the most out of the shank and supports the bit as much as possible.